 Competitive grants compete for available funding.
 Awards are based on projects most closely aligned with grant criteria and available funding.
 There are three competitive grant cycles a year with deadlines on: March 1, July 1, and November 1st.
 The amount of available funding is included in the fund details, within our grant portal.
 Grant funding is calculated annually, beginning with the November 1st deadline and is available until it is fully expended or recalculated.
 GBCF seeks projects that are: innovative, collaborative, proactive, measurable, and sustainable.
 Applications are reviewed by a grants committee and scored in these 5 designated areas.

 Non-competitive, also known as formula grants are available on a continual basis.
-Funding addresses a quantifiable element such as: target populations or a specific medical conditions.
-Grant funding is calculated annually, beginning with the November 1st deadline and is available until it is fully expended or recalculated.
+Funding addresses a quantifiable element such as: target populations or meets a specific need.
+Grant funding is calculated annually and is available until it is fully expended or recalculated.

 Defining an area of focus allows for a greater community impact.
 GBCF is committed to allocating substantial resources towards projects that create or enhance outdoor play or recreational space for the health and well-being of youth.
 Requests may be for planning, policy, equipment, safety improvements, lighting, etc. Click here for more information.